 Posted by Willy Franzen on December 5, 2011.
-Positions below updated every five minutes.
+Jobs updated daily.

 I’m a strong believer in the theory of hipster relativity.
 If someone has more interesting facial hair than you, wears more plaid than you, or has thicker rimmed glasses than you, then he’s probably a hipster… at least to you.
 I’m pretty far up the chain (though I do have an affinity for plaid), which means that a whole lot of 20-somethings look like hipsters to me.
 The only thing I don’t get is where they get all of their cool hipster gear.
 I often walk by Urban Outfitters, and occasionally step inside.
 The store is packed with people and filled with what I consider to be hipster merchandise.
 This confuses me, because I know that no true hipster would shop somewhere so mainstream.
 I mean, Urban Outfitters, which is based in Philadelphia, PA, is publicly traded, has nearly 200 locations, and also owns Anthropologie, Free People, BHLDN, and Terrain.
 I guess the only loophole for a hipster shopping at Urban Outfitters is if you liked corporations before they were cool.

 Despite my sarcasm, I actually think that Urban Outfitters is an amazing company.
 They started as a single store in Philly in 1970, and they have grown the brand and the business to an amazing level.
 Urban Outfitters may be a corporation with a $4 billion market cap, but they offer a distinctly different feel from many other retailers in the fashion industry.
 I think the paragraph on Urban Outfitter’s About page really says its all: